 9 Things You Should Know When Dating a Commercial Fisherman

 *This post is what started our entire Partners of Commercial Fishermen Community!
 Click here to learn more and connect with POCFs virtually and in person!
-Feature photo of Chris Dabney by POCF Bri Dwyer of History Channel’s Deadliest Catch.
+Feature photo of my husband, Chris Dabney, by POCF Bri Dwyer of Discovery Channel’s Deadliest Catch.

 9 Things You Should Know When Dating a Commercial Fisherman